Tahiti Lauhala Woven Bags

 Indonesian Ate Bags

 Ate (pronounced ah-tay) vine bags are purses made of vine fibers.
-Ate Vine Bags have been treated with smoke, which brings out the oils of the fibers to give the bags a glossy finish, as well as prevents bugs from infesting the bags.
+Ate Vine Bags have been treated with smoke, which brings out the oils of the fibers to give the bags a glossy finish, as well as to repel insects.

-Ate Vine Bags are made in Indonesia, and come in a variety of sizes:
+Ate Vine Bags are made in Indonesia, and come in a variety of shapes & sizes:

-Each bag securely closes using a tongue, or tab, inserted into a matching vine fiber loop.
+Each bag securely closes using a tongue, or tab, inserted into a matching vine fiber loop or with a leather snap.

 Marshall Island Woven Clutches